prajwalmali/crypto/README.md

 # Installation

-For [Windows](https://github.com/topics/windows) : Press Win + X key and open Command Prompt and paste the three codes given below one by one.
+For [Windows](https://github.com/topics/windows) : Press Win + X key and open Command Prompt and paste the codes given below one by one.

 For [Linux](https://github.com/topics/linux) : Do I need to tell You ???